bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 ![OmegaAI Falcon 9 rocket](/assets/blog/Geometry-as-Code/omega-ai-rocket.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

-*The trivial rocket OmegaAI improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship symposium.*
+*The trivial rocket OmegaAI improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship Symposium.*

 NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.
-[Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/) ([@keegan_mcnamara](https://x.com/keegan_mcnamara)), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
+[Keegan McNamara](https://www.linkedin.com/in/keeganmcnamara/) ([@keegan_mcnamara](https://x.com/keegan_mcnamara)), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
 So we started letting the models compete.
 Claude Opus 4.5 is in the lead, with Opus 4.6 second and GPT 5.3 tied with Gemini 3 for third!

 ### Status of Omega